luxonis/depthai-hardware/docs/source/pages/SJ2088POE.rst

 The PG LED indicates "power good" from the OAK-SoM-Pro.
 The "RUN" LED indicates that the OAK-SoM-Pro is not in reset.

 **Caution should be taken when handling any PoE circuit board.
-Do not directly touch the circuitry as potentials upto and exceeding
+Do not directly touch the circuitry as potentials up to and exceeding
 57V may exist.
 Always use electronics handling best practices.**

 .. image:: /_static/images/SJ2088POE/oak-d-poe.png